philbooth/check-types.js/README.md

 * `check.object.of.xxx(thing)`:
   The `object.of` modifier
-  is synonymous with `array.of`, except it operates on an objects properties.
+  is synonymous with `array.of`, except it operates on an object's properties.

 Additionally, there are some batch operations that allow you to apply different predicates